 The Neighbors: Income

-The neighbors in the Neuville / Aiken neighborhood in Center are middle-income, making it a moderate income neighborhood.
+The neighbors in the Neuville / Aiken neighborhood in Center are upper-middle income, making it an above average income neighborhood.

 NeighborhoodScout's exclusive analysis reveals that this neighborhood has

 a higher income than 61.0% of the neighborhoods in America.

 With 27.8% of the children here below the federal poverty

 line, this neighborhood has a higher rate of childhood poverty than 69.0%

 The old saying "you are what you eat" is true.
 But it is also true that you